 Please take some time to read the questions and answers below.
 You’ll find information about our policies, how to post your ad, and how to reset your password.
-If you still can't find the answer to your query, please contact the Creative Opportunities team directly.

 - Posting a job on Creative Opportunities

 - Employment law, job advertisements and employing international students

 What type of vacancies can be advertised on Creative Opportunities?

 We are happy to advertise genuine job or internship opportunities that follow:

 - Our Internship Policy;

 All job vacancies must be specific jobs with a guaranteed salary.
 We do not advertise jobs that offer equity in a business, payment in kind (e.g. vouchers) or jobs that are 'commission only'.
 All jobs must include a clear salary indication, except freelance opportunities where we can list the fee as ‘negotiable’.
 For sales jobs, please indicate the base salary as well as possible OTEs.
 If a salary is dependent on experience, you may list a salary range.
 We cannot list the salary as ‘competitive’ or 'dependent on experience' for full-time, part-time, temporary or international positions.